Aiman-005/Aiman-005/README.md

 # Hi, I'm Aiman Farooqui 👋

-I'm a **4th semester Software Engineering student at FAST-NUCES Karachi**, currently working part-time as a **Junior Product Developer at Core47** (sister company of IDM Pakistan), where I'm building a full-stack application using Lovable and Supabase.
+I'm a **4th semester Software Engineering student at FAST-NUCES Karachi**, currently working part-time as a **Junior Product Developer at Core47** (sister company of IDM Pakistan), where I'm currently building a full-stack application using Lovable and Supabase.

 I've also served as **Teaching Assistant** for Multivariable Calculus and Applied Physics at FAST-NUCES.